Joanna Frueh

-Joanna Frueh (1948–2020) was an American artist, writer, and feminist scholar.
+Joanna Frueh (January 18, 1948 – February 20, 2020) was an American artist, writer and feminist scholar.

-Early life
+Early life and education

 Frueh was born on January 18, 1948, in Chicago, Illinois to Erne Rene Frueh and Florence (Pass) Frueh.
 Both parents were well educated; her father in visual arts and her mother in classical piano.
 Together they authored a book about stained glass in Chicago, which was published by Loyola University Press in 1983.
 Their two successive homes in Highland Park were designed by architects Crombie Taylor and Robert Bruce Tague.

-Education

 Frueh received her Bachelor of Art from Sarah Lawrence College in 1970; and her Master of Arts from the University of Chicago in 1971; and her PhD, from the University of Chicago in 1981.

 Career

 Frueh was the director of Artemisia Gallery, in Chicago, one of the earliest women's art galleries in the United States during 1974–1976.
 Her book Monster Beauty: Building the Body of Love, dealing with the aesthetics of beauty, pleasure and the erotic in everyday life was published by the University of California Press.
 Her writing combined theory with autobiography, photography, and poetry.

 Frueh authored and edited several books, notably Erotic Faculties (University of California Press, 1996) and Hannah Wilke: A Retrospective (1989); and was coeditor of Picturing the Modern Amazon (2000), Feminist Art Criticism: Art, Identity, Action (1994), and Feminist Art Criticism: An Anthology (1991).
 She wrote articles and reviews for Art in America, Art Journal, AfterImage, High Performance Magazine, and New Art Examiner, among others.

 Freuh was also a photographer and performance artist; many of her photographs are collaborative self-portraits.
 Her work was exhibited internationally.